microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 </p>

-For other detailed results and in-depth analysis, including effective throughput and scalability of DeepSpeed-Chat, please refer to our [Blog Post](url).
+For other detailed results and in-depth analysis, including effective throughput and scalability of DeepSpeed-Chat, please refer to our [Blog Post(url).

 ## 😽 Supported Models 😽